fishluv/popn-chart-parser/README.md

 Provides a util function that, for a given .bin file, returns a summary of the chart (note count, bpm, duration, etc.) as a dictionary.

 When run standalone, outputs the summary to stdout as a JSON object.
+Also supports outputting directly to a specified file.

 ```
 $ python summarize_chart.py --bin-file v_hyper.bin --format old